0sugo/pumpkin/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.
+>Below are 3 questions new developers would ask when they decide to use my project.

 - **[Can I use the Pumpkin System on any device?]**